simp/simp-doc/docs/security_conop/System_Management.rst

   - * **Poor Account Management**: SIMP security access control is based on users being created and managed over time.
 Giving shell access to unnecessary users allows them the opportunity to escalate privileges.
-    * Use the default :term:`LDIF`s and local user modules to ensure that account settings remain restrictive.
+    * Use the default :term:`LDIF` files and local user modules to ensure that account settings remain restrictive.
 Ensure the system has policies and procedures in place to manage accounts.
 Finally, ensure that users are in appropriate groups with limited privileges.